rertyy/tp/docs/DeveloperGuide.md

 ## Glossary

+* **Application architecture**: Describes the patterns and techniques used to design and build an application
+* **Detailed logs**: Records that track events, operations, errors, and other significant activities that occur within a software system or application.
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Application architecture**: Describes the patterns and techniques used to design and build an application
 * **System administrators**: Professionals responsible for managing, configuring, and ensuring the proper operation of computer systems and servers
-* **Detailed logs**: Records that track events, operations, errors, and other significant activities that occur within a software system or application.

 --------------------------------------------------------------------------------------------------------------------